 The Library has floors which are designated for silent study, quiet study, and some which allow for group discussion.
 Use the online room booking to book a group study room.

-Silent Study (10th floor): no talking or whispering, no group study, no use of cell phones, minimal and quiet keyboarding, mute all audio and no eating.
+No talking or whispering, no group study, no use of cell phones, minimal and quiet keyboarding, mute all audio and no eating.

-Quiet Study (floors 6, 7 and 9): no talking or whispering, no group study, and use of cell phones elsewhere.
+No talking or whispering, no group study, and use of cell phones elsewhere.

-Group Study (floor 8): if you need to talk to your classmates, please consider booking a group study room, or go to the 8th floor.
+If you need to talk to your classmates, please consider booking a group study room, or go to the 8th floor.

 Student Learning Centre

 Please note that an additional 8 floors of study space is now available in the Student Learning Centre (SLC) at Yonge and Gould Street, easily accessible through the connection on the Library’s main floor.
 Collaborative work rooms can be booked for group study, and a card-accessible quiet study space for grad students is available on the 7th floor of the SLC.
 If you are unfamiliar with study space in the SLC, please note that daily tours are available at 12 p.m. during the week, starting at the Welcome Desk near the entrance doors.
-Students can register online for a tour to learn about the different options for study space available in the SLC.
+Students can register for a tour to learn about the different options for study space available in the SLC.